 site:www.chiropractic-uk.co.uk "simon singh"

-you will see all pages on the BCA's website that mention Simon Singh.
+…you will see all pages on the BCA's website that mention Simon Singh.
+Currently, there are none.

 A feature of Google's Site Search is that it will return pages even if they are not currently accessible from a link on another page, but which were linked to when Google indexed the site.
 This is particularly useful in finding pages that have been 'removed' but are still, in fact, on the website and can still be returned by search engines.